-Before getting underway, show all passengers where emergency and safety equipment is stowed, and explain how to use it.
-Everyone aboard should wear rubber-soled shoes which resist slipping on wet surfaces.
+Everyone aboard should wear rubber-soled shoes which resist slipping on wet surfaces before getting underway.
+Show all passengers where emergency and safety equipment are stowed, and explain how to use them.
 While underway, passengers should remain seated inside the deck rails.
 Don't allow passengers to drag their feet or hands in the water.
 Always use handholds and other safety hardware to prevent falls.
-All non-swimmers, poor swimmers, and small children should wear PED's at all times.